patbeirne/tf/README.md

 freq [160 | 80]           # get/set the ESP8266 frequency
-exec <python-filename>    # execute a small python file free                      # display the heap size: used + free
+exec <python-filename>    # execute a small python file free                      # display the heap size: used + free wc <filename>             # display the line count, word count and bytes less <filename>           # similar to cat, but displays 30 lines at a time
 ```
+Synonyms: `ip = ifconfig`, `more = less`, `dig = nslookup = host`

 The `tf.py` module checks to see if the `tf_extend.py` files exists, and forwards unknown commands to it.
 The `help` system also extends when the extension file exists.

-Installing the extensions module uses about 2k of flash/disk space and 2kB of heap ram.
+Installing the extensions module uses about 3k of flash/disk space and 4kB of heap ram.

 ## Performance